userfrosting/learn/pages/20.recipes/02.extending-the-user-model/docs.md

       message: VALIDATE.LENGTH_RANGE
 ```

-That's it!
-A full implementation of this can be found in the [`extend-user`](https://github.com/userfrosting/extend-user) repository.
-Check it out!
+[notice]A full implementation of this can be found in the [`extend-user`](https://github.com/userfrosting/extend-user) repository.
+However, this guide as not been updated yet for UserFrosting 5.
+Don't hesitate to contribute to this repo![/notice]